 By Alessandra Squizzato, Researcher, Museologia e Critica artistica e del restauro, Università Cattolica del Sacro Cuore, Milan

 A thin, red thread connects the life and passions of two of the most eccentric U.S. collectors of the modern era, Isabella Stewart Gardner (1840–1924) and Peggy Guggenheim (1898–1979).
-Both women were determined to make art the cornerstone of their lives, were in love with Venice, and shared the teachings of the famous Bernard Berenson (1865–1959).
+Both women were determined to make art the cornerstone of their lives, were in love with Venice, and followed the teachings of famous art historian, Bernard Berenson (1865–1959).
 In the late nineteenth and early twentieth centuries, he was an authority in the field of art history and developed his own unique method of connoisseurship.
-The Renaissance treasures he discovered and brought back from Italy during many trips adorned Gardner’s Boston residence, Fenway Court.
+The Renaissance treasures he discovered and brought back from his countless trips to Italy adorned Gardner’s Boston residence, Fenway Court.
 Guggenheim accepted a friend’s challenge to understand Berenson’s criticism and became a persistent reader.

 I immediately bought and digested seven volumes of that great critic.
 After that I was forever going around looking for Berenson’s seven points.
 If I could find a painting with tactile value I was thrilled.

 Peggy Guggenheim, Out of This Century (London: Andre Deutsch, 1979), p.
 25.